matthewleechen/BritishPatents/README.md

 #### Annotations

 All the annotations are available as a .json file [here](https://www.dropbox.com/s/o021e0a1t40181h/annotations_woodcroft_patents.json?dl=0), and as a COCO dataset [here](https://www.dropbox.com/s/gdpujktygeg79fm/annotations_woodcroft_patents.zip?dl=0).
 The original annotations can be edited and re-exported by importing the linked .json file into a [Label Studio](https://labelstud.io) project.
+The accompanying annotation schema is available [here](https://www.dropbox.com/s/bq9gqciksoxk6l8/annotation_schema.pdf?dl=0).